Saturday, September 29, 2007

 Microsoft announces new mice and webcamsToday Microsoft has announced a pair of new LifeCam webcams and a trio of new mice aimed at notebook users.
 The new webcams include the LifeCam VX-7000, which is intended for desktop use with its universal attachment base.The design of the clamp allows the camera to sit closer to the display for a more integrated look.
 The VX-7000 has a 2.0 megapixel sensor that allows it to shoot high quality video and uses an all glass element lens.The camera can also shoot still images at 7.6-megapixels interpolated and uses a 71-degree wide-angle lens.
 The VX-7000 also automatically adjusts for low-light conditions and will retail for $99.95 in September.
 Microsoft also announced the LifeCam NX-3000, which is for mobile use with notebook computers.
 The NX-3000 has a max resolution of 640 x 480 and can shoot still images at 1.3-megapixels.
 The lens swivels to allow notebook users to adjust the camera for ideal shooting conditions.
 Microsoft also included video effects for video calls and included a carry case.
 The NX-3000 will be available in September as well for $59.95.

-Mobile Memory Mouse 8000.
+The trio of new mice Microsoft announced starts with the Mobile Memory Mouse 8000.
 Microsoft is billing the mouse as the industry’s first notebook mouse to include 1GB of flash-based storage.
 The flash memory is inside the USB wireless transceiver.
 The mouse uses a magnetic recharging cable that connects to the end of the USB adapter and to the mouse allowing for charging without the need for a dock.

 The 8000 gives you the option of using the wireless adapter or with the flip of a switch, turning the mouse into a Bluetooth device for use sans USB adapter on notebooks equipped with internal Bluetooth.
 The mobile Memory Mouse 8000 will be available in October 2007 for $99.95.

-Wireless Notebook Mouse 7000 and Bluetooth Notebook Mouse 5000.
+Other new mice from Microsoft include the Wireless Notebook Mouse 7000 and Bluetooth Notebook Mouse 5000.
 Both these mice will retail for $49.99 each with the 5000 available in October and the 7000 available in September.
 The 7000 uses 2.4GHz wireless technology, connects via a USB adapter to your PC, and has built-in Vista shortcuts.
 The 5000 is a Bluetooth mouse requiring no transceiver for use with notebooks that have Bluetooth built-in.
 The last desktop mouse announced by Microsoft was the SideWinder Gaming Mouse.

 Sunday, September 9, 2007